 Expert networks are here to support in identifying and speaking to relevant experts who could be key in the due diligence process.
 Most expert networks typically cover multiple geographic locations, which means acquirers can overcome any language barriers and capacity constraints around finding the right experts in their selected market.
 In turn, they can help speed up the process of building a target list of experts and interview arrangements.

-2. Outsource research and/or analysis to work around tight schedules & high turnaround
+2. Outsource research and/or analysis to manage tight deadlines & high turnaround

 Private equity firms and consultancies can choose to outsource specific stages of the commercial due diligence (such as the survey, expert interview programme or analysis phases) in order to overcome the challenges associated with a tight timeline.
 Most providers offer high turnaround and flexible solutions to collaborate with clients and work with their internal deadlines.